gandra70/Trend-EA/README.md

 Disclaimer and Risk Warnings

 Trading any financial market involves risk.
-Examples of CODE are provided for illustrative and educational purposes only and should not be construed as investment advice or strategy.
+This Code/Software example is provided for illustrative and educational purposes only and should not be construed as investment advice or strategy.